yingweiwo

 Additional Infomation

-For more Therapeutic Uses (Complete) data for METHYLTHIOURACIL (6 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of methylthiouracil (6 types), please visit the HSDB record page.

 Drug Warnings

-Methylthiouracil was reported to affect taste and smell. /From table/
+Methylthiouracil has been reported to affect taste and smell. /Excerpt from Table/

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.